 An on-campus internship with one of the university media, public relations or information offices.
-Prerequisites: Junior standing and permission of advisor.
+Prerequisite: Junior standing.
 Three credits.

 MCOM 401 Topics in Applied Writing

 The backbone of the pre-production process is script writing.
 Effective conceptualization and organization as a producer/director is practiced in several field settings.
 The class will generate a series of "magazine" television programs, with each student writing one show.
 Three credits.